Rudra428/AlgoStats/README.md

 ---

+## 🎯 Problem & Solution

+### The Problem 📉
+With thousands of algorithmic problems spread across fragmented platforms like Codeforces and LeetCode, developers face intense **decision fatigue**.
+It is incredibly difficult for a user to self-diagnose their exact skill gaps, leading them to either waste time solving trivial problems below their tier or get frustrated by hitting roadblocks on problems far beyond their current capabilities.

+### Our Solution: The Arena Engine 🚀
+AlgoStats-Arena eliminates decision fatigue by operating as an automated algorithmic coach.

+Instead of forcing users to choose, the platform utilizes a custom synthesis algorithm that reads live profile data, parses cross-platform historical performance, and maps out user capabilities.
+It then dynamically curates an optimized batch of unsolved problems and packages them into a time-bounded **Custom Contest**.
+This guarantees that every training session targets the exact sweet spot of the user's current engineering threshold, accelerating skill acquisition through structured, adaptive learning.

+---

 ## ✨ Core Features & Uniqueness

 Unlike standard profile aggregators, AlgoStats-Arena acts as an **engineering intelligence layer** that actively drives developer growth: